We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Chest pain varies from person to person.
 It may feel like a sharp, stabbing pain or a dull ache.
-While chest pain may be a sign of a serious heart-related problem, it may also have other common, non–life-threatening causes.
+It may be a sign of a serious heart-related problem.
+Many common causes that aren’t life-threatening may also have caused it.

-When you have chest pain, your first thought may be that you are having a heart attack.
-While chest pain is a possible sign of a heart problem, many other, less serious conditions can also cause chest pain.
-Only about 13 percent of all ER visits for chest pain result in a diagnosis of a serious heart-related problem.
-(CDC, 2010)
+When you have chest pain, your first thought may be that you’re having a heart attack.
+While chest pain is a well-established sign of a heart attack, it can also be caused by many other less serious conditions.

-- angina—chest pain due to blockages in the blood vessels leading to your heart
+- angina, which is chest pain caused by blockages in the blood vessels leading to your heart

-- pericarditis—inflammation of the sac around the heart
+- pericarditis, which is an inflammation of the sac around the heart

 - swallowing problems related to disorders of the esophagus